Web Analytics

 Happisburgh Norfolk

-Happisburgh Norfolk (pronounced Haysbrough) is most well-known for its striking red and white lighthouse.
+Happisburgh in Norfolk (pronounced Haysbrough) is most well-known for its striking red and white lighthouse.
 But what a lot of people don’t know is that it also has a wonderful sandy and quite secluded beach.

 Happisburgh has always had massive problems with coastal erosion, and the beach has come about after years of action by the sea and the wind.
 Over the last 15 years, the village has actually lost about 25 houses to the erosion.
 But it has left a beautiful and very unspoilt bay with amazing views of the incredibly picturesque lighthouse.
 A wonderfully empty Norfolk beach!

-Happisburgh Norfolk beach
+Happisburgh beach towards the village

 Arriving At Happisburgh Beach

-There’s a very good car park here with a pay and display machine, an excellent modern WC (!) as well as a play area for the children with wooden equipment.
+There’s a very good beach car park here with a pay and display machine, an excellent modern WC (!) as well as a play area for the children with wooden equipment.

-Happisburgh beach car park
+Happisburgh car park

 The other excitement about the car park (a bit like my excitement of Wells beach car park!) is that you come face to face with this beautiful lighthouse.